-C. An additional location, or similarly functioning entity, is typically considered a facility geographically apart from the main campus of the institution at which the institution offers at least 50 percent of a program and may qualify as a branch campus.
+C. An additional location, or similarly functioning entity, is typically considered a physical facility that is geographically separate apart from the main campus of the institution and within the same ownership structure of at which the institution, at which the institution offers at least 50 percent of an educational a program and may qualify as a branch campus.
+An additional location participates in the title IV, HEA programs only through the certification of the main campus.